-Course material dealing with a particular assignment will typically be covered in class at least 5 days before the assignment is due; thus, assignments can be completed at any time up to and including the due date.
-Given these factors, only situations where someone can document illness or domestic affliction for an extended period would possibly warrant shifting the assignment weight to the final exam.
+Course material dealing with a particular assignment will typically be covered in class at least 7 days before the assignment is due; thus, assignments can be completed at any time up to and including the due date.
+Given these factors, only situations where someone can document illness or domestic affliction for an extended period (i.e., the entire week prior to the due date) would possibly warrant shifting the assignment weight to the final exam.
 Furthermore, technical problems can be expected to occur with computer systems (and internet availability) so it may be a good idea to not wait until the last minute to submit your assignment.